 The People of Coorg has a unique culture and colourful festivals.
 The Cultural life of Coorgs depends on Village and family life.
-The people of Coorg celebrates all the festivals with great passion.
+The people of Coorg celebrate all the festivals with great passion.
 There are three major festivals of Coorg.
 They are Kailpodhu, Kaveri Sankramana and Puttari.

 Kalipodhu is celebrated when the end of the paddy sowing has come to pass and the close of the agricultural working season is near.
 The day signifies the completion of transplantation of rice or paddy crop.
 The festival also signifies the day men should prepare to safeguard their crop from wild boars and other animals.